synaq/api-quick-start/README.md

 The most important asynchronous actions in the API are actions on domains and mailboxes.
 These can be triggered explicitly by creating them on the domain or mailbox actions endpoint in the API, and are sometimes triggered implicitly by certain endpoints, or by specific configuration settings on some endpoints.
 In cases where this may happen, this document will highlight that possibility.

 The most important and frequently used domain and mailbox action is the `Provision` action.
 This initiates the steps needed to actually provision an already configured domain (or mailbox) on SYNAQ's platform.

+## Partial Cancellations

+Starting in version 6.0 of the API, released on 2018-08-16, the API supports partial product cancellations.
+This is the act of removing a specific package from an active domain, and consequently removing the backing services which were only needed for that package, while leaving any other packages and services on the domain in place.

+The workflow for partial cancellations entails the following:

+* Unlink the domain from the package which is no longer desired
+* Optionally update the domain's service fields if required (See [Configuring the service fields on a domain](configuring-the-service-fields-on-a-domain))
+* Optionally refresh the domain using the Refresh action if its services are in a stale state.

+Detailed documentation for each of these steps is available at the referenced documentation sections.

 # Prerequisites